houmain/webrecorder/README.md

       --patch-base-tag           patch base tag so URLs are relative to original host.
       --open-browser             open browser and navigate to requested URL.
       --proxy <host[:port]>      set a HTTP proxy.
+      --exit-method <name>       defines a HTTP method used to exit the application.
       -h, --help                 print this help.